 Mitch Trubisky should be a nice fit for Mark Helfrich's system.
 It will be cool to see if Helfrich can do for Trubisky what he did for Marcus Mariota in college.
 The running backs don't have a guy who can do it all, but each of the main guys can contribute in a lot of way.
 Jordan Howard can be a Pro Bowl back if he continues ro produce at his level, Tarik Cohen has a lot of value on sweeps, wheel routes, and in the return game, and Bennie Cunningham is a valuable receiver, pass blocker, and on special teams.
 The wide receivers will likely have Allen Robinson and Kevin White on the outside and Anthony Miller and Taylor Gabriel occupying the slot.
 Hopefully White can stay healthy enough to prove that he isn't a bust and if not Bennie Fowler will likely steal his job.
 The main concern is still on the offensive line.
 Chicago didn't do anything to improve the line and even lost Josh Sitton to Miami so if anything the line is worse after this offseason.

 The defensive line should remain solid if Eddie Goldman can get stronger and Akiem Hicks can continue to play at a high level.
-The team will miss Willie Young's pass rushing ability, but hopefully Sam Acho and Leonard Floyd can form a nice outside linebacker duo as I expect Roquan Smith and Danny Trevathan to make a solid inside linebacker tandem.
+With the acquisition of Khalil Mack, the team won't miss Willie Young's pass rushing ability and hopefully he and Leonard Floyd can form a nice outside linebacker duo as I expect Roquan Smith and Danny Trevathan to make a solid inside linebacker tandem.
 Even though the team resigned Prince Amukamara and Kyle Fuller, I still don't think they are the team's long term solutions at cornerback.
 Fuller hasn't played at the same high level since his rookie season and Amukamara has never played a full season and has just seven interceptions in seven seasons.
 Adrian Amos and Eddie Jackson showed that they played well together, but both have to show they can perform week in and week out.